impel-intelligence/dippy-bittensor-subnet/docs/miner.md

 This dataset is an archive of previously generated synthetic data.
 The current evaluation samples from both this and a more recently generated stream of synthetic data.

 https://huggingface.co/datasets/DippyAI/personahub_augmented_v0
-This dataset is not meant to be trained on, but rather a reference for how the current implementation of coherence is calculated.
+This dataset is not meant to be trained on, but rather a reference for how the current implementation of coherence score is calculated.